 Australian consumers are paying higher prices for utilities, childcare, health and education, which in turn is contributing to more cautious consumer spending on food and grocery items according to recent research commissioned by Coles.
-Coles CEO John Durkan has said Coles customers, particularly in lower socioeconomic areas, are shifting from buying premium products to the supermarket giant's own range of private label products, and are spending less on fresh produce and fresh meat, despite relatively low food and grocery price inflation over the same period.
+Coles CEO John Durkan has come out and said Coles customers, particularly in lower socio-economic areas, are shifting from buying premium products to the supermarket giant's own range of private label products, and are spending less on fresh produce and fresh meat, despite relatively low food and grocery price inflation over the same period.